 Seven Reasons to Have a First Look on your Wedding Day

-Some of you may be gasping at the thought of this (it’s against tradition!!) – others might consider the trend old news.
+Some of you may be gasping at the thought of going against tradition – others might consider the trend old news.
 But truthfully, having a First Look on wedding day has become one of the most important decisions a couple will make.
 The result is usually a combination of tears and laughter… but always full of emotion.

 Even though there are many advantages to having First Look, it’s not the best decision for every couple.
-There are plenty of arguments both for and against a First Look, and most of the time I am 100% FOR it.
-Below you’ll find seven of my favorite reasons to have a First Look!
+There are plenty of arguments for and against a First Look, and most of the time I am 100% FOR it.
+Below you’ll find seven of my favorite reasons why!

 1. Logistics.

 You want to spend as much of your wedding day together as possible.
-Especially for ceremonies that are later in the day, I always encourage couples to have a First Look early on.
+Especially for ceremonies that are later in the day, I always encourage couples to make time for a First Look.
 Everyone tells you your wedding day will be over before you know it, and – they’re right!
-If you’re apart until 6 pm, that’s a large portion of the day you could spend making sweet wedding memories.
+If you’re apart until 6 pm, that’s a large portion of the day you could spend making sweet wedding memories with each other.

 2. Lighting.

-This reason has 100% to do with photography.
-Depending on what time of year you’re getting married, the sun will set anywhere between 4:30 and 8:30pm.
-Keep in mind that for ceremonies later in the day, there won’t be time for natural light photos of you and your partner if you don’t have a First Look.
+This reason has everything to do with photography.
+Depending on what time of year you’re getting married, the sun could set anywhere between 4:30 and 8:30pm in Chicago.
+Keep in mind that if your ceremony begins later in the day, there may not be much time for natural light photos of you and your partner.
 What does this mean?
 No gorgeous greenery, no fall colors, no sunshine, no golden hour.
-Yes, we can take separate solo portraits, family and wedding party photos during daylight, but every single Newlywed photo from your wedding day will be taken with artificial light.
-If that’s not the aesthetic you’re going for, definitely consider (an earlier ceremony or) having a First Look!
+Yes, we can take separate solo portraits, family and wedding party photos during daylight hours, but every single Newlywed photo from your wedding day will be taken with artificial light.
+If that’s not the aesthetic you’re going for, definitely consider (an earlier ceremony time or) having a First Look!

 3. Privacy.